 The main source of cat allergen is in the sebaceous glands in the cat's skin

-Cats often lick themselves and as the main source of cat allergen is in the sebaceous glands, the licking helps spread the allergen.
-Cat allergen is sticky, and glues itself to hairs, dust particles (forming a persistent aerosol) and all parts of the home.
+Cats often lick themselves and this helps spread cat allergen, which is sticky, and glues itself to dander, dust particles and all parts of the home.
 As all cats have sebaceous glands, all cat breeds can potentially cause allergies.

-Even after removal of the pet, cat allergen can remain distributed throughout the home for up to 6 months and in the cat's bedding for up to 4 years.
-The allergen is so pervasive that it can even be measured in the homes of non-pet owners and on the clothing of co-workers who don't have pets.
-Cat allergen has even been detected in the Antarctic, even though cats have never been there.
+Cat allergen can remain distributed throughout the home for up to six months and in the cat's bedding for up to four years.
+The allergen spreads so much that it can be measured in the homes of non-pet owners and on the clothing of co-workers of cat owners.
+Cat allergen has been detected in the Antarctic, even though cats have never been there.

-In dogs the main source of allergen is saliva
+The main source of dogs allergen is saliva

-As the main source of dog allergen is saliva, dander (shed skin particles) and hair can both help spread the allergen.
-Therefore all breeds of dog can potentially cause allergies, although some may not shed as much hair and dander (and therefore allergen) as others.
+As the main source of dog allergen is saliva, dander (material shed from skin, hair and fur particles) can spread the allergen.
+All dog breeds cause allergies, although some do not shed as much dander (and therefore allergen).

 Allergies to other animals

-Although not as common as cat and dog allergy, allergies to other animals including horses, mice, rats, rabbits, guinea pigs and birds are important.
-Transmission of these allergens on clothes and other items may be sufficient to trigger allergic rhinitis (hay fever) and asthma.
+Allergies to other animals such as horses, mice, rats, rabbits, guinea pigs and birds are not as common as cat and dog allergy.
+However, the presence of these allergens from clothing and other items may be sufficient to trigger allergic rhinitis (hay fever), and asthma.

 What can be done to prevent pet allergy?

-- do not bring a furred pet into the home
+- Do not bring a pet into the home.

-- do not smoke, as exposure to environmental smoke makes a range of allergies (including pet allergies) more likely to develop.
+- Do not smoke, as exposure to environmental smoke makes allergies more likely to develop.

-Changes that are difficult to implement or have not yet been proven are as follows:
+Changes that are difficult to implement or have not yet been proven are:

-- keep the pet out of the patient's bedroom
+- Restrict the pet to one area or keep the pet out of the allergic person's bedroom.

-- remove carpet or other reservoirs for allergens in the bedroom
+- Remove carpet or other reservoirs for allergens from the bedroom.

-In cases when it is difficult to avoid exposure to an animal, treatment options include medications such as intranasal cortocosteroid sprays (INCS) and/or antihistamines and possibly allergen immunotherapy (desensitisation) in some cases.
-Allergen immunotherapy should only be initiated by a clinical immunology/allergy specialist).
+In cases when it is difficult to avoid exposure to an animal, treatment options include medications such as intranasal cortocosteroid sprays (INCS), antihistamines and allergen immunotherapy (AIT), also known as desensitisation.
+AIT should only be initiated by a clinical immunology/allergy specialist.